miohtama/capitalgram/posts/scaling-evm.md

 Here is his benchmark on Igor’s local machine (assumes zero network latency, or infinite light speed):

-_> With a warm cache the current implementation could run a transaction that uses 819M gas within 1 second on my machine but all the state we read/write is in RAM_
+> With a warm cache the current implementation could run a transaction that uses 819M gas within 1 second on my machine but all the state we read/write is in RAM

-_> I tried 1000M and that is around 1s but sometimes more. we considered “safe” block execution something that is less than 1 second always_
+> I tried 1000M and that is around 1s but sometimes more. we considered “safe” block execution something that is less than 1 second always

-_> on a machine with a 4ghz Xeon and with all current state in RAM_
+> on a machine with a 4ghz Xeon and with all current state in RAM

-_> very theoretical though not sure what more realistic transactions will look like_
+> very theoretical though not sure what more realistic transactions will look like

-This benchmark was performed on a synthetic code and data, similar to “JUMPDEST GAS PUSH1 0x01 SHA3 EXTCODEHASH POP PUSH1 0x0 JUMP”.
+This benchmark was performed on a synthetic code and data, similar to `JUMPDEST GAS PUSH1 0x01 SHA3 EXTCODEHASH POP PUSH1 0x0 JUMP`.

 The 800M gas blocks are 8x what Binance Smart Chain is having currently.
 The Binance Smart Chain has [hit 80% utilization on a good day](https://bscscan.com/chart/networkutilization), with problems.
 With some insight, we can make an assumption that the EVM model practical performance limit is somewhere between 100M gas and 800M gas blocks.
 With the 3 seconds / block this is 33M gas / second.